OPS-E2E-PPE/E2E_DocFxV3/service/configure-aad.md

 | client-id | Client ID of the registered application in Azure AD
 | client-secret | Client secret of the registered application in Azure AD

-For more information on how to register an application in Azure AD, see [How to: Use the portal to create an Azure AD application and service principal that can access resources](../../active-directory/develop/howto-create-service-principal-portal.md)

 ### Connect a mobile device or text browser